Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Differential Calculus

 Differential calculus focuses on the concept of the derivative, which represents the rate of change of a function with respect to a variable.
-In this context, it helps estimate how a small change in one variable (like height) affects another quantity (like surface area).
-Understanding differentials is crucial for approximating changes in geometric properties.
+In this context, it helps estimate how a small change in the edge length of a cube affects its volume.
+The derivative provides a linear approximation of the function's behavior near a specific point.

 Recommended video: